Arvindus

 §

 Two beautiful white swans may be swimming in a pond.
 If this is so then a human can perceive these two particular swans with his senses.
-However these two particular swans also share with each other the same generalities: They are both white and they are both beautiful.
+However these two particular swans also share with each other the same generalities: they are both white and they are both beautiful.
 And a human also has the ability to grasp these generalities of whiteness and of beauty with his mind.
 This consideration may give rise to the question of how particularities, generalities and humans relate to each other.

 Answering this question Aristotle (384-322 B.C.) gave primacy to the particularities, on which generalities would depend for existence.
 The grasping of generalities by the human mind then took place through sense perception of similar particularities.1